Generic Name: dexrazoxane hydrochloride

 Active ingredient: dexrazoxane

-Inactive ingredients: hydrochloric acid, sodium lactate, water for injection, sodium hydroxide and lactic acid
+Inactive ingredients (when reconstituted with 50 mL of sodium lactate injection solution): hydrochloric acid, sodium lactate, water for injection, sodium hydroxide and lactic acid.

 US Patent No 6,727,253 B2